mart505/MASC/README.md

 Code for Multiple Aspect  Multiple Aspect Category Sentiment Polarity Pairs Classification

+Implementation in Python using the PyTorch framework

+## Installation

+Download all files and install the c

 ## Files

 The following two files can be altered and run: